gurindis/Amazon-Project-JavaScript-TamperMonkey/README.md

 # JavaScript-TamperMonkey
-**Summary:** This tampermonkey script runs on a website and adds multiple features to the website:
+**Summary:** This tampermonkey script (600+ lines of code) runs on a website and adds multiple features to the website:
 1-Metrics display
 2-Sort button
 3-Sort dropdown list